15 Movies That Inspire Me to Write

 The book is very different from the movie and doesn’t follow a traditional narrative since it is a memoir and not fiction.
 So, it is interesting to see how the screenwriters were able to adapt non-fiction into a tonally similar but very different story.
-Both get their point across, and both are very truthful, even if the events of one are mostly fabricated.
+Both versions get their point across, and both are very truthful, even though some of the events of the film are mostly fabricated.

 6. Good Will Hunting (1997)